sebschlicht/plg_system_rimages/README.md

 ### Resize slider images

 Consider you've build a website with *Bootstrap* that features a full-width slider (`<div id="slider" />`).
-You used large images to maintain a high quality on large screens but the slider plugin uses these for small devices, too.
+You've used large images to maintain a high quality on large screens but the slider plugin uses these for small devices, as well.
 Particularly mobile devices would benefit from resized images that are just large enough to fill their viewport width.

 To make this slider use resized images, simply set the CSS selector of a breakpoint package to `#slider img`, configure breakpoints for smaller devices (e.g. using the *Bootstrap* device sizes) and set the respective max-widths (e.g. XS = 767px) as image width.